If yI have no pictures, except in my mind.

 We closed the door at 6:32 this morning, locked it, and began our daily two-mile walk.
 Even though some of our muscles have been stretched in preparation, our minds usually begin this part of the day at half mast.
 That was true this morning…until we looked up.

-Dark purple clouds hung above the trees, each one laced with orange hi-liter.
-And, whoever was wielding the hi-liter was mighty busy.
-Before we reached the driveway, swashes of ORANGE! were wrapping the sky.
-Then they came, as they have come for the last twenty-some mornings; just above the treetops, rattling away at each other, a pair of noisy Sandhill Cranes out for their morning fly.
+Dark purple clouds hung above the trees, each one laced with orange hi-lighter.
+And, whoever was wielding the hi-lighter was mighty busy.
+Before we reached the driveway, swashes of ORANGE were wrapping the sky!
+Then they came, as they have come for the last 20-some mornings; just above the treetops, rattling away at each other, a pair of noisy Sandhill Cranes out for their morning fly.

-We walked the mile-plus to the last stop sign, all of the time turning and watching as the hi-liter angel switched to a yellow pen and scribbled far outside the lines.
+We walked the mile plus to the last stop sign, all of the time turning and watching as the hi-lighter angel switched to a yellow pen and scribbled far outside the lines.